 What is Process Mapping?

 Process mapping is the graphical representation with illustrative descriptions of how things get done.
 It helps the participants to visualize the details of the process closely and guides decision making.
-One can identify the major areas of strengths and weaknesses in the existing process, such that the contribution of individual steps in the process are recognized.
+One can identify the major areas of strengths and weaknesses in the existing process, such that the contribution of individual steps in the process.
 Further, it helps to reduce the cycle times and defects in the process and enhances its productivity.

 The major components of a process map include the inputs, outputs and the steps in the process.
 A good process map should illustrate the flow of the work and the interaction with the organization.
 It should make use of common language (symbols) that are easily understood by everyone.
 An ideal process map should contain proper detail with respect to multiple paths, decisions and rework loops.